Find Affordable College Courses

 Queens, NY

-Queens College landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree design and applied arts programs.
-QC is a large public school located in the large city of Queens.
+Queens College did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
+It came in at #8 on the list.
+QC is a fairly large public school located in the city of Queens.

 Of the 131 students majoring in design at QC, 37% are male and 63% are female.